meadowface/raspbian-qemu/README.md

    ```
    $ ./raspbian-qemu run work.img
    ```

+   > NOTE about the emulation: `qemu-system-arm` is being used to emulate the
+   > `versatilepb` machine which is **limited to 256MB of RAM** even in
+   > emulation.
+This is currently (mid-2016) the most stable and widely-
+   > available emulation, utilizing QEMU v2.5.0.
+The QEMU project has recently
+   > released v2.6.0 and v2.7.0rc1 which have initial support for a `raspi2`
+   > machine type.
+In experiments, that is not yet stable enough.
+As that
+   > progresses this tool might be updated to have a mode that uses that as
+   > well.
+See the links below in the References section for more information
+   > on the new `raspi2` machine type in QEMU.
+   > The current configuration of QEMU used by this tool is aimed to be
+   > the most stable and widely available.

 1. Make any changes to the system you want, all will persist within the image.
 You can configure ssh (see below) and then use configuration management tools such as [ansible](https://www.ansible.com/) or [puppet](https://puppet.com/) to automatically configure the system.
 1. If you then want to burn the image into an SD card and run it in actual Raspberry Pi hardware, first `unprep` the image.